cuptea/CarND-P11-Path-Planning/README.md

 1. The car is able to drive at least 4.32 miles without incident..

-* Yes, please find the following screenshot.
+* Yes, please find the following screen-shot.
 ![Alt text](img/record.png?raw=true "5 miles without incident")

 2. The car drives according to the speed limit.